The Liberal Socialist Canon

 2. A Developmental rather than Acquisitive Ethic: Liberal socialists are committed to each person having as equal an opportunity to lead a good life as possible through the provision of shared resources and the design of social institutions for the cooperative development of their human powers or capacities.
 This developmental ethic is distinct from the extractive or acquisitive one characteristic of possessive individualism, which focus on acquisition for the purposes of hedonic gratification or the pursuit of profit.

-3. Finally, liberal socialists are committed to a basic social structure with highly participatory liberal–democratic political institutions and protections for liberal rights,.
+3. Finally, liberal socialists are committed to a basic social structure with highly participatory liberal–democratic political institutions and protections for liberal rights.
 Liberal socialists want to extend liberal democratic principles into the economy and the family to establish more egalitarian arrangements free of domination and exploitation.

 I call the book a “retrieval” because it doesn’t offer a defense of any particular flavor of liberal socialism; or even these three core principles.
 Instead it just discusses some of the major figures in the tradition, their insights and weaknesses, before speculating on the future.
-In that vein this article will just briefly introduce readers to some of the major liberal socialist author and their respective position.
+In that vein this article will just briefly introduce readers to some of the major liberal socialist authors and their respective positions.
 The hope is this will provoke further discussion and reading.
 Of course the list is hardly exhaustive.

-Antecedents to Liberal Socialism
+Antecedents to liberal socialism

 Thomas Paine